OpenTechSchool/html-css-beginners/core/underground.md

 "forked from" theirs, so people know what the "real" repository is (but we all know that yours is so much better).

-So what you are going to do is _fork_ the repository of _your coach_. *DO NOT FORK THE GRAND POOBAH!* You can click the Fork button on the GitHub page for your coach.
+So what you are going to do is _fork_ the repository of _your coach_. *DO NOT FORK THE OPENTECHSCHOOL REPOSITORY DIRECTLY!*
+You can click the Fork button on the GitHub page for your coach.

 # Adding content in Markdown format

-To add a new bar, club or restaurant we use a file format called Markdown (extension `.md`).
+To add a new bar, club or restaurant we use a file format called Markdown (extension .md).
 Think of it as a simpler version of HTML.
 It allows you to write rich text in a simple text file and have it be readable in both a text editor and a web browser.
 In GitHub you can use Markdown in pull requests, comments, issues, wiki pages, gists